 Working with the airline, more than a dozen global corporations will collectively contribute towards the purchase of approximately 3.4 million gallons of sustainable aviation fuel this year.

-United Airlines has announced plans to expand its global route network with new non-stop service to Africa, India and Hawaii.
+United Airlines has announced plans to expand its global route network with new, non-stop service between London Heathrow and Boston Logan International Airport.

 An engine onboard United Airlines flight 328 failed on Saturday as it was flying from Denver to Honolulu, showering the suburbs of the Colorado city with debris.